-As wedding photographers in Essex and I’ve noticed that some couples prefer to have no children across the board while others want children to be front and centre of their special day.
+As a wedding photographer in Essex and I’ve noticed that some couples prefer to have no children across the board while others want children to be front and centre of their special day.
 It is entirely down to preference and can be one of the biggest ‘guest list swayers’.

 Here we have pulled together some tips and ideas for children at weddings – from invitations to the big day itself!

 The guest list is one of the logistics that many plan first.
 The size of a guest list has a knock-on effect on most other aspects of a wedding.
 It will dictate the budget and big-ticket items such as venue and catering options.